Overseas Chinese

-Overseas Chinese people or the Chinese diaspora are a diaspora people of Chinese origin who reside outside Greater China (mainland China, Hong Kong, Macau, and Taiwan).
-As of 2011, there were over 40.3 million overseas Chinese.
-As of 2023, there were 10.5 million people living outside mainland China who were born in mainland China.
+An Overseas Chinese person is a person of Chinese ancestry or is a person of full or partial Chinese origin who traces his or her ancestry back to the Greater China but are living and working outside of Greater China (mainland China, Hong Kong, Macau, and Taiwan).
+This term generally applies to both people of Chinese ancestry and citizens abroad.

+As of 2026, approximately 40 million ethnic Chinese live abroad.
+As of 2023, there were 10.5 million people living outside mainland China who were born in mainland China, corresponding to 0.7 percent of China's population.
 Overall, China has a low percent of its population living overseas.

-Overseas Chinese math genius Terence Tao won the Fields medal.

 Guyana President Arthur Chung was the first ethnic Chinese President of Guyana.

-Nobel Prize winner Samuel Ting traces Chinese ancestry to Shandong peninsula.

-Typical grocery store on 8th Avenue in one of the Brooklyn Chinatowns in New York City, New York.
-Multiple Chinatowns in Manhattan, Queens, and Brooklyn are thriving as traditionally urban enclaves, as large-scale Chinese immigration continues into New York.
-The New York metropolitan area contains the largest ethnic Chinese population outside of Asia, comprising an estimated 893,697 uniracial individuals as of 2017.

 Terminology

+Huáqiáo (华侨 (華僑)) often refers to people of Chinese citizenship residing outside of either the People's Republic of China (China) or Republic of China (Taiwan).
+The extent to which the term focuses on citizenship or is more loosely defined varies both across a range of official usage and varies across a range of informal usage.

-Huáqiáo (华侨 (華僑)) refers to people of Chinese citizenship residing outside of either the PRC or ROC (Taiwan).
-The government of China realized that the overseas Chinese could be an asset, a source of foreign investment and a bridge to overseas knowledge; thus, it began to recognize the use of the term Huaqiao.
+The government of China realized that the overseas Chinese could be an asset, a source of foreign investment and a bridge to overseas knowledge; thus, it began to recognize the use of the term Huáqiáo.
+Qiáo means "to sojurn", and the loosely classified term huáqiáo often refers to those viewed as both ethnically and culturally Chinese (huá) who have settled abroad.

-Ching-Sue Kuik renders huáqiáo in English as "the Chinese sojourner" and writes that the term is "used to disseminate, reinforce, and perpetuate a monolithic and essentialist Chinese identity" by both the PRC and the ROC.
+Beginning in the 1950s, the PRC focused its definition of overseas Chinese to refer to Chinese abroad who had not acquired foreign citizenship.
+This responded to diplomatic concerns of countries with large communities of ethnic Chinese residents like Indonesia, Malaysia, Thailand, and the Philippines.
+PRC official discourses then increased the extent to which they distinguished overseas Chinese from "Chinese with foreign nationality."

 The modern informal internet term haigui (海归 (海歸)) refers to returned overseas Chinese and guīqiáo qiáojuàn (归侨侨眷 (歸僑僑眷)) to their returning relatives.

 Huáyì (华裔 (華裔)) refers to people of Chinese descent or ancestry residing outside of China, regardless of citizenship.
 Another often-used term is 海外華人 (Hǎiwài Huárén) or simply 華人 (Huárén).
 It is often used by the Government of the People's Republic of China to refer to people of Chinese ethnicities who live outside the PRC, regardless of citizenship (they can become citizens of the country outside China by naturalization).